iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 # Experiment Management

-Data science and ML are iterative processes that require a large number of attempts to reach a certain level of a metric.
+Data science and machine learning are iterative processes that require a large number of attempts to reach a certain level of a metric.
 Experimentation is part of the development of data features, hyperspace exploration, deep learning optimization, etc.

 Some of DVC's base features already help you codify and analyze experiments.